Iago's manipulativeness and character: Character

 The image that Iago projects to his peers is that of the common soldier, a man of the world: "unimpressed by fine emotions and super-subtle manners, a 'man's man', who cuts through to the nub of a matter, and preserves a firm self-sufficiency".
 Professor Felix Emanuel Schelling suggests that Iago is a "shameless egoist who proudly avows his villainy and bawls it to the gallery", his manipulation made possible with expressions of mock-sympathy.
 His description, early in the play, of the class of servant to which he does not belong, is that of the "knee crooking" subservients who wallow in their subserviency.
 Rather, he says, he is one of those who "shows of service on their lords / Do well thrive by them".
 Iago's approach is two-pronged.
 On the one hand, he is ever aware of when an opportunity presents itself—as he puts it, "the necessity of present life"—with watching his back and guarding against the future: what Adamson has called "opportunism and self-preservation".
-Seeing the world as "wholly manipulable", the keenness with which he protects his own exists is contrasts with his disregard for others; similarly he shows no introspection or remorse.
+Seeing the world as "wholly manipulable", the keenness with which he protects his own exists contrasts with his disregard for others; similarly he shows no introspection or remorse.

 Adamson notes that Shakespeare presents Iago to the audience as he is at that point in time, with no indication as to how he came to be who he is with the character traits he possesses, and likewise, Iago never gives any indication of anything in the past that has led him to his position.
 From the beginning, argues Adamson, Iago is a clear combination of self-righteousness and vindictiveness, illustrated with "casual brutality" in his speech with others.
 His one consistent quality, she suggests, is imperviousness: to morality, nuance and empathy particularly.
 She sums his outlook up as that of "an essentially simple mind, for whom life is correspondingly simple": the rules that others must live and abide by do not apply to him, and, likewise, the treatment he metes out to others he never has to face.
 His view of the world is fundamentally a simple one, epitomized by complacency; he comments to Roderigo that to survive in the world, all a man needs is to "know how to love himself"; to others he is both unloving and unforgiving.
 These contradictions, argues Adamson, are the basis of his dramatic character and therefore his significance.